ibansadowski/angela/On SP1’s Precompiles.md

 ### Developer Dilemma

-Developers looking for efficiency from their computation-heavy tasks, such as hashing algorithms, might default to circuits.
+Developers looking to maximize efficiency for their computation-heavy tasks, such as hashing algorithms, might default to circuits.
 Custom circuits are hand-optimized through clever math and coding tricks to deliver orders of magnitude faster performance, compared to sequentially running each necessary step in a zkVM.

-The rest of their code, however, would require the same level of stringent detail and development time balloons.
+The rest of their code, however, would require the same level of stringent detail, and development time balloons.
-This is where precompiles — generalized circuits that stand adjacent to our zkVM — enable us to offload frequently used operations.
+This is where precompiles — generalized circuits that stand adjacent to our zkVM — enable them to offload frequently used operations.

 ### Illustrative Toy Example

 Now (for the purpose of illustration, not production) let’s run a program that uses a common cryptographic algorithm, SHA-256.
-We'll construct a Merkle tree from a given leaf, generate a proof of inclusion for that specific leaf, verify the proof against the Merkle root, and encode and output public values for external verification.
+We'll construct a Merkle tree from a given leaf, generate a proof of inclusion for that leaf, verify the proof against the Merkle root, and encode and output public values for external verification.

 We’ll run this on the Prover Network to establish the strongest foundation for our benchmarks.